 - Increase brand awareness: Your company vehicle may serve as built-in advertising as you move throughout town.

-If you’re ready to start a mobile business this year, here are some top ideas to consider.
+If you’re ready to start a mobile business, here are some top ideas to consider.

 1. Mobile Catering Business